-CTSI Recruitment Facilitators are available to meet with study teams to develop participant recruitment strategies, provide an overview of recruitment tools, resources, and methods, and assist with using social media to promote research studies.
+CTSI recruitment facilitators are available to meet with study teams to develop participant recruitment strategies, provide an overview of recruitment tools, resources, and methods, and assist with using social media to promote research studies.

 Pediatric PittNet is a partnership of clinical investigators and more than 30 pediatric primary care practices in 54 pediatric offices that support participant recruitment, study postings, and on-site screening and enrollment done by PittNet nurses in select practices.

-The Trial Innovation Network is a national collaborative initiative across the CTSA Program that supports planning and implementation of multi-center clinical trials.
+The Trial Innovation Network is a national collaborative initiative across the CTSA program that supports planning and implementation of multi-center clinical trials.

-ACT, a web-based multi-site tool that helps researchers assess the availability of patient populations at academic medical centers across the United States via self-directed electronic heath record searches.
+ACT is a web-based multi-site tool that helps researchers assess the availability of patient populations at academic medical centers across the United States via self-directed electronic heath record searches.
 It helps with cohort discovery to determine study feasibility, study design, and identifying additional sites for a multi-site clinical trial.

 CTSI Community PARTners facilitates relationships between community organizations and researchers to enhance collaborative research, foster public trust in research, and ultimately increase activities that promote health.